-In Thailand, there are many traditional healing, supportive and restorative treatments to be found that address mother and child care.
-In general, one could say that those all belong to Thai Traditional Midwifery practices (Moh Tum Yae), but in this post we give an outline of when exactly the individual modalities are applied in the cycle of pre-pregnancy to postnatal period.
+In Thailand, there’s a broad variety of traditional healing, supportive and restorative treatments that address mother and child care.
+Generally spoken, one could say that those treatments all belong to Thai Traditional Midwifery practices (Moh Tum Yae), but in this post we give an outline of when exactly the individual modalities are applied in the cycle of pre-pregnancy to postnatal period.

 In this stage, general Thai Massage and Thai herbal therapies may be taken regularly, even if there are no health issues at all; just simply as a form of maintenance, strengthening body and mind, and as preventive medicine.

-Yet, if women would like to have a child but encounter issues with their fertility they may engage in traditional therapeutic treatments that can help resolve these problems.
+Yet, if women would like to have a child but encounter issues with their fertility or sexuality they may engage in traditional therapeutic treatments that can help resolve these problems.
 Think of treatments like Chi Nei Tsang Abdominal Massage, Karsai Nei Tsang Genital Detox Massage, Thai Womblifting, Yok Thong or Uterus Massage, to name some.

-When a woman is pregnant the goal is to prepare her physically, emotionally and mentally on childbirth and motherhood.
-Here we find modalities such as Thai Pregnancy Massage for Relaxation, Thai Pregnancy Massage for Childbirth (Kud Thong), Buddhist behavioral and other social-cultural prescriptions, and certain dietary restrictions and recommendations (both for mother and the future child).
+When a woman is pregnant the goal of Thai Traditional Midwifery is to prepare her physically, emotionally and mentally on childbirth and motherhood.
+Here we find modalities such as Thai Pregnancy Massage for Relaxation, Thai Pregnancy Massage for Childbirth (Kud Thong), Buddhist behavioral and other socio-cultural prescriptions, and certain dietary restrictions and recommendations (both for mother and the future child).

 During childbirth Thai Massage, Foot Massage & Reflexology, Herbs and Herbal compresses may be applied to alleviate pains or to stimulate a quick and smooth delivery.

-The postpartum period clearly boast most of the available treatments.
+The postpartum period clearly boasts most of the available treatments.
 This stage is characterized by efforts to revitalize and restore energetic and physical fitness of the mother.